-1. States Parties recognize the right of the child to rest and leisure, to engage in play and recreational activities appropriate to the age of the child and to participate freely in cultural life and the arts.

-2. States Parties shall respect and promote the right of the child to fully participate in cultural and artistic life and shall encourage the provision of appropriate and equal opportunities for cultural, artistic, recreational and leisure activity.
+- 1. States Parties recognize the right of the child to rest and leisure, to engage in play and recreational activities appropriate to the age of the child and to participate freely in cultural life and the arts. - 2.
+States Parties shall respect and promote the right of the child to participate fully in cultural and artistic life and shall encourage the provision of appropriate and equal opportunities for cultural, artistic, recreational and leisure activity.

-1. States Parties recognize the right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.

-2. States Parties shall take legislative, administrative, social and educational measures to ensure the implementation of this article.
-To this end, and having regard to the relevant provisions of other international instruments, States Parties shall in particular:

-(a) provide for a minimum age or minimum ages for admissions to employment;

-(b) provide for appropriate regulation of the hours and conditions of employment; and

-(c) provide for appropriate penalties or other sanctions to ensure the effective enforcement of this article.
+- 1. States Parties recognize the right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development. - 2.
+States Parties shall take legislative, administrative, social and educational measures to ensure the implementation of the present article.
+To this end, and having regard to the relevant provisions of other international instruments, States Parties shall in particular: - (a) Provide for a minimum age or minimum ages for admissions to employment; - (b) Provide for appropriate regulation of the hours and conditions of employment; and - (c) Provide for appropriate penalties or other sanctions to ensure the effective enforcement of the present article.